splunk/splunk-connect-for-syslog/docs/configuration.md

 ```
 # Change your status port

-Use `SC4S_LISTEN_STATUS_PORT` tohange the "status" port used by the internal health check process.
+Use `SC4S_LISTEN_STATUS_PORT` to change the "status" port used by the internal health check process.
 The default value is `8080`.